HodaSadatJafari/travel_expense_tracker/README.md

 # Travel Expense Tracker

+**More than 90% of this code is generated using various LLMs.
+The purpose of this project is to determine how quickly an idea can be turned into an MVP by using LLMs.**

 **Travel Expense Tracker** is a web application built with Django that helps users manage and track expenses during their trips.
 Whether you're traveling solo, with friends, or in a group, this app simplifies the process of recording and dividing expenses, ensuring everyone knows how much they owe.

 ![Travel Expense Tracker Landing Page](assets/landing-page.png)